-- Fire service is an existing 6" combination domestic/fire service that enters the Smith tower basement mechanical room - The existing fire protection system within the complex is a wet standpipe system.
-There are no building sprinklers. - A fire pump within the smith tower basement mechanical room provides required water pressure for standpipe risers for both towers. - Each tower stair tower has a 4" standpipe riser with 2-1/2" hose connection at each level. - The standpipe system appears to be in good condition, at present it is unknown when the fire pump was last tested.
+- 2.6.1 Existing Standpipe System - Fire service is an existing 6" combination domestic/fire service that enters the Smith tower basement mechanical room - The existing fire protection system within the complex is a wet standpipe system.
+There are building sprinklers on the first and second floors. - A fire pump within the smith tower basement mechanical room provides required water pressure for standpipe risers for both towers. - Each tower stair tower has a 4" standpipe riser with 2-1/2" hose connection at each level. - The standpipe system appears to be in good condition, at present it is unknown when the fire pump was last tested. - Existing sprinklers were noted on the ground and lobby levels, in existing janitor rooms and storage rooms.
+The sprinklers are supplied from the standpipe risers at each level.

-2.5.2 Electrical
+2.7 Existing Electrical